 Over 125 species of birds literally flock to this variety of habitats over the course of the year.

 Fishing opportunities attract otter, herons, egrets, ospreys and bald eagles.

-Other visitor facilities include day use areas, one campground, four miles of trails, one boat ramps, and the Sacramento River Discovery Center.
 The trails provide great views of Mount Shasta, Mount Lassen, and the Yolla Bolly Mountains, which are especially scenic in the winter and spring when they are capped with snow.

 The Red Bluff Recreation Area is adjacent to the Sacramento River on Sale Lane in Red Bluff, CA. This site is open year round unless flooding or high winds occur.